PWS has taken several steps towards ensuring you have a safe and enjoyable experience.

 If you are travelling with friends or family who are making separate bookings, you must use the comments box so that we can identify you as a group and allocate the appropriate sized room.
 Enter a group name (e.g. ABC Club - 6 persons) or enter all name/s of your friends/family.

 The 4 day/3 night walk has been designed with comfort in mind.
-Tempted to move permanently into Munro cabin or hightail the 46 kilometres in record speed?
-Neither are possible – we’ve crafted your journey across four days to be safe, un-crowded and above all, a joy.
-You’ll spend the first night at Surveyors Cove, the second at Munro and the third at Retakunna Creek.
-Beds are allocated by a Host Ranger, ready to answer any questions you might have.
+Tempted to move permanently into Munro cabin or hightail the 48 kilometres in record speed?
+Neither are possible - we've crafted your journey across four days to be safe, un-crowded and above all, a joy.
+You'll spend the first night at Surveyors Cove, the second at Munro and the third at Retakunna Creek.
+Rooms are allocated by a Host Ranger, who will be available to answer any questions you might have.